Debapriya-kvelld/casbin-poc/README.md

 ## Features

-- API to fetch all resources and actions accessible by a user
+- API to fetch all resources and actions accessible by a user across domains
-- API to fetch all users/accounts with access to a specific resource and action
+- API to fetch all users/accounts with access to a specific resource and action, grouped by domain
 - Support for role inheritance within domains
 - Flexible policy management through CSV files